 Aoife has played all over Dublin, in the like of The Ruby Sessions as well as Whelan’s, Bello Bar, The Academy and The Workman’s Club.
 She has also sang the songs of Mic Christopher in Vicar Street, The National Concert Hall, Whelans and on The Ray D’Arcy Show amongst a range of well-known Irish artists such as Glen Hansard, Lisa Hannigan and Paddy Casey.

+Aoife's most recent release, 'Who I Am Today' was Matt Spracklen's Brits Hits Champion on Country Hits UK, and was featured in HotPress, GoldenPlec and The Last Mixed Tape, to name a few.
 Her 2019 single, ‘Edinburgh’ featured on RTÉ’s Radio One Recommends playlist and was launched at The Grand Social in aid of the Dublin Rape Crisis Centre.
-Her more recent releases, ‘Capsule,’ and 'Lay My Cards Down,' were mentioned in GoldenPlec and The Last Mixed Tape amongst others, and aired on stations such as RTÉ Radio One, 2XM, BBC 6 Music, Classic Hits 4FM, and Play Irish, to name a few.
+Her music has been aired on stations such as RTÉ Radio One, 2XM, BBC 6 Music, Classic Hits 4FM, and Play Irish, to name a few.